 Restoring Your Achilles Heel

 The sooner you address inflammation in the Achilles, the easier it is for you lower limbs to recover.
 Irritated connective tissues often thicken and become hard to treat if not managed early.
 Worse, chronic tendonitis weakens your whole foot and increases your risk for ruptures or other complications.
 Our team of podiatrists here at Martin Foot and Ankle can diagnose your condition and help you treat it so you’re no longer in pain and your foot is restored to full strength.

 We will use a variety of tests to identify the damage in your tendon, including diagnostic images.
 This allows us to rule out other possible causes for your discomfort and weakness.
 Because Achilles tendinitis is an overuse injury, it usually responds well to conservative therapies.

 Rest is a vital factor in your recovery.
 You’ll need to take a break from your activities to allow your foot to heal.
 You should ice the tendon regularly to reduce swelling and pain while you recover.
 You may need to adjust your shoes or use orthotics to provide your limbs with sufficient support.
 Physical therapy stretches and exercises can help you relax and strengthen your Achilles so it can better handle strain, too.
 We may recommend anti-inflammatory medications if your pain is persistent.
 In the rare case that your foot doesn’t respond to conservative measures, you may need a surgery to repair the damage.

 Achilles tendinitis is uncomfortable and can weaken your whole foot.
 Rather than living with the pain and watching your foot worsen, take care of your lower limbs and address your discomfort right away.
-Contact Martin Foot and Ankle here in York, Lancaster, Lititz and Hanover, PA, for more information or to book an appointment.
+Contact the podiatry offices of Martin Foot and Ankle here in York, Lancaster, Lititz and Hanover, PA, for more information or to book an appointment.
 You can use our online request form or call (717) 757-3537 to reach us.